Tamaqua (Lenape chief): Participation at the Treaty of Easton conference, 1758

-At the Treaty of Easton conference in November, 1758, Tamaqua agreed to carry word of the treaty to the Indians living beyond the Ohio, but asked that the English "after having drive away the French, not settle there."
+At the Treaty of Easton conference in November, 1758, Tamaqua agreed to carry word of the treaty to the natives living beyond the Ohio, but asked that the English "after having drive away the French, not settle there."
 During the conference, Tamaqua objected to the request by Christian Frederick Post that they discuss the release of white prisoners held in Lenape communities: "it appears very odd and unreasonable that [you] should demand prisoners before there is an established peace; since an unreasonable demand makes us appear as if we wanted brains."
 After the conclusion of the war, he co-operated with Colonel Henry Bouquet in the return of white prisoners.

-In the following months through the spring of 1759, Tamaqua worked to arrange councils, meeting with Kickapoos and Kaskaskias from the Illinois country as well as Indians from throughout the Great Lakes to communicate the substance of the Easton Treaty and Bouquet's messages.
-In meetings with colonial authorities, Tamaqua served as principal Indian spokesman who would establish the agenda on behalf of other Native participants and often opened the proceedings.
+In the following months through the spring of 1759, Tamaqua worked to arrange councils, meeting with Kickapoos and Kaskaskias from the Illinois country as well as natives from throughout the Great Lakes to communicate the substance of the Easton Treaty and Bouquet's messages.
+In meetings with colonial authorities, Tamaqua served as principal native spokesman who would establish the agenda on behalf of other Native participants and often opened the proceedings.
 Tamaqua also promoted renewed trade, as the war had disrupted trade networks and the Lenape, like most other Native Americans east of the Mississippi, were now largely dependent on manufactured trade goods.
 At a meeting in February 1759, Tamaqua emphasized the importance of trade relations in establishing peace, and brought several of his own warriors "with their Skins and Furrs, in hopes that the Goods which you promised to send to trade with us are come."
 Traders such as James Kenney were soon sent with trade goods to revive the fur trade and reaffirm the good relationship between Philadelphia and the Lenape.